blockmason/link-workshop/activity3/activity3.md

 > Ensure you have Ganache running a local blockchain at `http://127.0.0.1:7545`.

 ### Create a Smart Contract
 First, we will create the `Lending` contract which will be written in Solidity and stored in the `/contracts` folder.
 For an introduction to Solidity contracts, check out `https://solidity.readthedocs.io/en/v0.4.24/introduction-to-smart-contracts.html`
+To help us code in Solidity, we will use the **EthFiddle** tool at https://ethfiddle.com/

 > Create a file `Lending.sol` in the `contracts/` folder.
+Once our Solidity code is ready, we will copy the code into this file.

-> First, let's add the boilerplate code specifying the version of Solidity for the compiler and the contract name:
+> Now back in EthFiddle, let us add the boilerplate code specifying the version of Solidity for the compiler and the contract name:
 ```
     pragma solidity ^0.4.24;